agorgl/bookmarks/README.md

 ### Ray Tracing

 * [Ray Tracing Denoising](https://alain.xyz/blog/raytracing-denoising) - An overview of the state of the art in ray denoising

+### Techniques

+* [Bokeh depth of field in a single pass](http://tuxedolabs.blogspot.com/2018/05/bokeh-depth-of-field-in-single-pass.html) - A nice simple implementation of Bokeh effect

 ### Code